sergiofontes/lean-bem/README.md

 # Key concepts
 <img src="/images/intro.svg" width="100%" height="auto" alt="A figure with a dissected block, showcasing all of its elements and modifiers" />

 [BEM](https://en.bem.info/methodology/) (Block, Element, Modifier) is a component-based approach to web development.
-The idea is to divide the user interface into **independent blocks**, which are formed by elements and may have some modifiers.
+The idea is to slice the interface into **independent blocks**, which are formed by elements and may have some modifiers.
 This modular approach makes for faster development and easier maintenance.

 But what means each of these BEM words?
 Block stands for an independent component, no matter its complexitiy.
 Element is a part of the block, and can't be used separately.
 Modifier conveys appearance, state or behavior.